emanuelecagnolo/startup-risk-simulation/README.md

 # Risk-Return Simulation

+This repository contains simulations exploring risk and return in investment outcomes, with a focus on venture capital and private equity.

+## Projects

+### 1. Realized returns across risk levels

-This project reproduces the intuition behind Howard Marks' risk-return chart through a Monte Carlo simulation.
+Reproduces the intuition behind Howard Marks' risk-return chart through a Monte Carlo simulation.
 Realized returns are drawn at increasing risk levels, with dispersion growing faster than expected returns.
 The result illustrates why picking the right investments matters more at higher levels of risk.

-## Method

-Five risk levels are defined.
-At each level, actual returns are drawn from a normal distribution with mean and standard deviation calibrated to reflect the risk profile of asset classes ranging from government bonds to venture capital.
-The number of observations decreases with risk to reflect the smaller number of deals at higher risk levels.

-## Files

-- `power_law.ipynb`: full notebook with the simulation and plot.
+File: `risk_return_simulation.ipynb`

+### 2. Survivorship bias in risk-return estimation

+Extends the simulation to show how survivorship bias distorts the estimated relationship between risk and return.
+Investments below a risk-dependent threshold are dropped from the observable sample, mimicking the way failed funds and failed deals disappear from track records.
+Comparing the OLS slope on the full sample versus the survivor sample makes the bias visible.

+File: `survivorship_bias_simulation.ipynb`

 ## Tools

-Python, numpy, matplotlib.
+Python, numpy, pandas, matplotlib, statsmodels.